 What a miracle, I thought, to actually observe such a delicate and lovely structure, unfolding from a blueprint by a master architect and engineer and, in the process, monitored and energized by an influence generated ninety three million miles out in space!
 One wonders if nature is giving us a hint of cosmic law, resident in ourselves and in all things.

-(Reprinted from Sunrise magazine, June/July, 1976 Copyright © Theosophical University Press)
+(From Sunrise magazine, June/July, 1976 Copyright © Theosophical University Press)